 The Psychology Internship Program is led by Co-Directors, Tina Goldstein, PhD and Michele Levine, PhD.
 Administrative support is provided by Elizabeth Fyne.

-Dr. Goldstein is a licensed psychologist and Associate Professor of Child and Adolescent Psychiatry at the University of Pittsburgh School of Medicine.
-She also serves as the Co-Director of the NIMH-funded postdoctoral training program for clinical psychologists and Director of Psychotherapy Training in Pediatric Mood Disorders.
+Dr. Goldstein is a licensed psychologist and The Pittsburgh Foundation Endowed Professor of Psychiatry Research at the University of Pittsburgh School of Medicine.
+She also serves as the Director of the NIMH-funded postdoctoral training program in child mental health, Director of Psychotherapy Training in Pediatric Mood Disorders, and Co-Director of the Services for Teens at Risk (STAR) Center and Child and Adolescent Bipolar Spectrum Services (CABS).
 Dr. Goldstein’s clinical and research interests focus on understanding the etiology and treatment for youth with, and at-risk for, mood disorders and suicide, with a particular focus on pediatric bipolar disorder.

-Psychology Internship Class of 2018
+Psychology Internship Class of 2023